mahdiwf/MC_Simulation_for_Stock/README.md

 ![image](https://github.com/mahdiwf/MC_Simulation_for_Stock/assets/163992115/af3ae1c5-e870-4a0e-85fe-8a693ddcc45d)

 This result is the same shape as the simulated price above (investment value depends on price).
 I added the VaR line for each confidence levels. <br>
-If we focus on the blue line: there is 95% confidence that the worst daily loss will not exceed $12,409 or the asset has a  5% probability of losing its value by $12,409 in the upcoming days.<br>
+If we focus on the blue line (95% confidence level): there is 95% confidence that the worst daily loss will not exceed $12,409 or the asset has a  5% probability of losing its value by $12,409 in the upcoming days.<br>

 The distribution of simulated portfolio returns and VaR threshold
 ![image](https://github.com/mahdiwf/MC_Simulation_for_Stock/assets/163992115/afc49e2c-8074-4243-baae-b4704aac1a15)